kroxylicious/kroxylicious/kubernetes-examples/envelope-encryption/README.md

 It will then deploy a kafka cluster within namespace `kafka` called `my-cluster`.

-It will deploy an instance of Kroxylicious (also running within the `kafka` namespace) and configure it to target the `my-cluster` kafka cluster.
+It will deploy an instance of Kroxylicious within namespace `kroxylicious`.

-Kroxylicious is configured  to present a virtual cluster `my-cluster-proxy` using a bootstrap address of `minikube`.
+Kroxylicious is configured  to present a virtual cluster `my-cluster-proxy` using a bootstrap address of `minikube` which will _target_ `my-cluster` i.e. the real kafka cluster or the cluster being proxied.

 Kafka Clients connect to the virtual cluster and Kroxylicious proxies the traffic to the target cluster.
 A Kubernetes `nodePort` service is used to expose the ports bound by Kroxylicious to your host.